nextflow-io/training/docs/nf_template/5_pipeline.md

 Additional configuration options can be applied to a module using scopes within configuration files.

 The configuration of modules is commonly added to the `modules.conf` file in the `conf` folder.
 Process selectors (e.g., `withName`) are used to apply configuration to modules selectively.
-Process selectors must be used withing the process scope.
+Process selectors must be used within the process scope.

-Extra configuration may be applied as directives of by using `args`.
+Extra configuration may be applied as directives by using `args`.

 !!! question "Exercise"